-A comparison of Frankston City Council's Annual Report and that of the City of Melbourne's Annual Report shows both contain the same requirements as prescribed under Better disclosure of remuneration arrangements the Local Government Act 2020 and per the Local Government Victoria sector guidance and Model Report of Operations for 2021-2022.
-It is recognised that the City of Melbourne disclose the senior executive remuneration under the Staff Profile section of their Annual Report.
-This is not a mandatory legislative requirement nor a recommended requirement in the Model Report of Operations.
+Original ATR items Original items from June 2020 Officer comments Reports by external advocacy bodies will be provided to Councillors via the Councillors' portal in quarter three by April 2023.
+External advocacy bodies (ie. MAV, Anti-This item will continue to be monitored until April 2023.
+Gambling Alliance), where Council provides an annual contribution, must provide a written report to Council on the external organisation's activities in the past twelve months.
+These reports are then clustered and presented to Council.
+Item 20 A comparison of Frankston City Council's Annual Report and that of the City of Melbourne's Annual Report shows both contain the same requirements as prescribed under Better disclosure of remuneration arrangements the Local Government Act 2020 and per the Local Government Victoria sector guidance and Model Report of Operations for 2021-2022.
+It is recognised that the City of for senior officers Example Melbourne City Melbourne disclose the senior executive remuneration under the Staff Profile section of their Annual Report.
+This is not a mandatory legislative requirement nor a Council does this in their annual report recommended requirement in the Model Report of Operations.
 Under the Local Government Act 2020 officer remuneration is designated confidential information on the grounds that it relates to personal information, being information which if released would result in the unreasonable disclosure of information about any person or their personal affairs.
 The Annual Report 2021-2022 was received by Council at its meeting in October 2022 and is now available to the public.
 The financial statements are included with wording which explains the senior executive remuneration.
 This item is recommended for closure.

-As is practiced by the City of Gardner in Massachusetts (United States), quarterly figures are made available online to the public regarding This item is recommended for closure. departmental spending on goods and services (Open Check database).
+Item 37 Financial reports are available quarterly on Council's website.
+Council's Transparency Hub enables access to and drill down of multiple financial year data.
+More detailed As is practiced by the City of Gardner in financial information was released for quarter two on the Transparency Hub.
+Further updates will continue every quarter throughout the year.
+Massachusetts (United States), quarterly figures are made available online to the public regarding.
+This item is recommended for closure. departmental spending on goods and services (Open Check database).
+Item 39 Migration of website completed.
+Redesign and publishing of updated content is now live.
+Council's Transparency Hub is intended as the primary location for open data.
+Extra That every term a 'transparency review' is to data sets will be uploaded and maintained each quarter with the Councillor specific data to be made available in quarter three. occur of the Frankston City Council website, the review is to cover, and assess, the types of This item will continue to be monitored until April 2023. information openly available via the Council's website to help gauge how open the organisation is, learn about how it can be more transparent and compare its performance in this area with its peer Councils.